 The course is divided into two distinct sections: the first 2 sessions will be focused on producing drawings and prints.
 You will be taken through a series of fun and creative exercises to produce a selection of drawings, mark making, mono printing and block printing.

 The next 3 sessions will focus working on Photoshop, to scan in, digitise and manipulate your files.
 You will be taken through the basic technical steps to scan in and clean up your paper designs, and create repeat patterns on the first day.
 You will also learn about how to set up your files correctly and in the correct resolution.
 On the second day you will learn how to manipulate and transform your designs in a fun and creative way using Photoshop.
-The last day you will finish your digital designs and save and print out your best designs onto fabric and paper.
+You will then finish a selection of digital work and save and print out your best designs onto fabric and paper.

 What will I achieve?